Tongue and groove

 Tongue and groove is a method of fitting similar objects together, edge to edge, used mainly with wood, in flooring, parquetry, panelling, and similar constructions.
-Tongue and groove joints allow two flat pieces to be joined strongly together to make a single flat surface.
-Before plywood became common, tongue and groove boards were also used for sheathing buildings and to construct concrete formwork.
+A strong joint, it allows two flat pieces to be joined strongly together to make a single flat surface.
+Before plywood became common, tongue-and-groove boards were also used for sheathing buildings and to construct concrete formwork.

-A strong joint, the tongue and groove joint is widely used for re-entrant angles.
-The effect of wood shrinkage is concealed when the joint is beaded or otherwise moulded.
-In expensive cabinet work, glued dovetail and multiple tongue and groove are used.

-Each piece has a slot (the groove or dado) cut all along one edge, and a thin, deep ridge (the tongue) on the opposite edge.
+Each piece has a slot (the groove or dado) cut all along one edge or along two adjacent edges, and a thin, deep ridge (the tongue) on the opposite edge or edges.
 The tongue projects a little less than the depth of the groove.
 Two or more pieces thus fit together closely.
 The joint is not normally glued, as shrinkage would then pull the tongue off.
+The effect of wood shrinkage is concealed when the joint is beaded or otherwise moulded.
 In another assembly method, the pieces are end-matched.
 This method eliminates the need for mitre joints, face nailing, and the use of joints on 16 inch or 24 inch centres of conventional framing.
+For joining thicker materials, several tongue-and-groove joints may be used one above the other.
+In fine woodworking such as cabinet making, both glued dovetail joints and tongue-and-groove joints are used.

-For many uses, tongue and groove boards have been rendered obsolete by the introduction of plywood and later composite wood boards, but the method is still used in higher-quality boards.
-Plywood may also be tongued all round to fit it flush into a framed structure, and plywood for sub-floors used in platform framing is often supplied with tongue and groove edges.
+For many uses, tongue-and-groove boards have been rendered obsolete by the introduction of plywood and later composite wood boards, but the method is still used in higher-quality boards.
+Plywood may also be tongued all round to fit flush into a framed structure, and plywood for sub-floors used in platform framing is often supplied with tongue-and-groove edges.

-When joining thicker materials, several tongue and groove joints may be used one above the other.

-"Tongue and groove" is sometimes abbreviated as T&G (for example, on price tags and shelf tags).
+In old sailor slang vernacular, a tonguin (pronounced /təŋɪn/) refers to a small boat or raft of tongue-and-groove construction or to repairs made to such a craft.